ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Methodology

 \subsubsection{Difference-Aware Decoder}

 In the decoder, the deepest two-stream features are merged by a simple linear fusion layer only containing normalization and linear layers.
 The result is delivered to a cascaded difference awareness block and intersects with the shallow encoder features, which absorbs the difference information at the specific scale between the two streams.
-Together with the subsequent stacked interpolation operations, difference awareness blocks, and task-specific predictor, they form the difference-aware decoder as shown on the right of Fig~\ref{fig:net}.
-On the basis of features enhanced by consistency-related patterns, the model continuously absorbs inter-source specificity information at different scales to achieve accurate task-specific decoding.
+Together with the subsequent stacked interpolation operations, difference awareness blocks, and task-specific predictor, they form the difference-aware decoder as shown on the right of Fig.~\ref{fig:net}. {On the basis of features enhanced by consistency-related patterns, the model continuously absorbs inter-source difference-specific representations of features from different scales of the encoder and integrates them into the feature decoding stream internally, which is then used for the final task-specific object decoding.}